micytao/smolvlm-demo/README.md

 ![demo](./demo.png)

-This repository is a simple demo for how to use llama.cpp server with SmolVLM 500M to get real-time object detection from your camera feed.
-The demo provides a web interface that captures camera frames and sends them to the SmolVLM model for analysis.
+This repository is a modern demo for how to use llama.cpp server with SmolVLM 500M to get real-time object detection from your camera feed.
+The demo provides a beautiful, responsive web interface that captures camera frames and sends them to the SmolVLM model for analysis.

 ## Features

-- Real-time camera feed processing
+- 🎥 **Real-time camera feed processing** with smart endpoint detection
+- 🎨 **Modern, responsive UI** with dark/light mode toggle
-- Customizable AI instructions
+- 🤖 **Customizable AI instructions** with preset options
-- Adjustable frame capture intervals
+- ⏱️ **Adjustable frame capture intervals** (100ms to 2s)
-- Web-based interface
+- 🌐 **Web-based interface** with professional styling
-- Multiple deployment options
+- 🚀 **Multiple deployment options** (local, container, OpenShift)
+- 📱 **Mobile-friendly design** with touch support
+- ⌨️ **Keyboard shortcuts** (Spacebar to start/stop, Escape to stop)
+- 🔧 **Smart API endpoint management** with preset buttons

 ## Deployment Options